Akali27/Windows_Response_Tool/README.md

 # Windows Incident Response Data Collection

-"In case of emergency break glass and run the app"
+"In case of emergency insert the USB"

 This is a PowerShell tool that's created for quick use during incident response to a breached network or a compromised Windows system.
 It will collect useful volatile and non-volatile data before you shut down the infected device.